 The following post is a guest post from RUMAS, a Danish office space design company.

 You know how it goes.
 On Monday morning, the accounts department has appropriated the company meeting room.
 After lunch, the creative department needs it for great ideas and mock-ups.
 In the evening, there will be a board meeting – and already Tuesday morning there are job interviews.
-That’s how it is with meeting rooms.
+That is how it is with meeting rooms.
 They keep having different events with different objectives – and that generates challenges and makes it hard to design the rooms so that they always match the different objectives.
 This is where you need to bring intelligent design into your solutions.

-This is about creating interaction between colours, forms, interior and functionality, so as much attention is focused on the objective of the individual meeting as on tables, chairs and equipment.
+This is about creating interaction between colors, forms, interior and functionality, so as much attention is focused on the objective of the individual meeting as on tables, chairs and equipment.
 It should feel pleasant to come into a meeting room.
-Here, colours are important – and even if it is tempting to pick a fresh and striking colour for the walls, a cheeky Ferrari red may distract the focus from an otherwise serious meeting.
+Here, colors are important – and even if it is tempting to pick a fresh and striking color for the walls, a cheeky Ferrari red may distract the focus from an otherwise serious meeting.
 On the other hand, a pale beige and anonymous yellow can suck the life out of a group of creative designers.
 So the task is to find the fine balance between a big bang effect and something quieter and calmer.
-With luck, one can benefit here from the interior features of the room: cupboards, tables, floor, lamps, etc. - and if one makes it possible to swap features and move them around, one can at any time decorate the room according to the purpose and functionality with a mixture of colours, forms and lighting.
+With luck, one can benefit here from the interior features of the room: cupboards, tables, floor, lamps, etc. - and if one makes it possible to swap features and move them around, one can at any time decorate the room according to the purpose and functionality with a mixture of colors, forms and lighting.